do ducks eat mosquitoes

 Following the steps and procedures below will help to rid the mosquitoes in your duck coop:

-• Planting the marigold flowers – This flower produces some perfumes that are ghastly to the mosquitoes significantly.
-They hence deter the growth and the spread of the mosquitoes on the whole.
+• Planting the marigold flowers – This flower produces some perfumes that are ghastly to mosquitoes significantly.
+They hence deter the growth and the spread of mosquitoes on the whole.

 • Employ essential oils – Quite a few kinds of essential oils have also been noted to deter the growth and proliferation of mosquitoes.
 They include lemon balm, peppermint, and citronella.
 Find and make extensive use of the same in deterring the mosquitoes fully.